-RECONCILIATION OF THE STATEMENT OF GOVERNMENTAL FUND REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES For the Year Ended December 31, 2008
+RECONCILIATION OF THE STATEMENT OF GOVERNMENTAL FUND REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE TO THE STATEMENT OF ACTIVITIES For the Year Ended December 31, 2009

-Change in Fund Balance - General Fund \$ 19,161 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Change in Fund Balance - General Fund \$ 52,635 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives and reported as depreciation expense.
-Cost of capital assets purchased 30,459 Depreciation expense (4,740) Revenues in the statement of activities that do not provide current financial rescources are not reported as revenues in the funds 1,963 Change in Net Assets - Governmental Activities \$ 46,843
+Cost of capital assets purchased 4,165 Depreciation expense (6,622) Certain revenues are recognized as soon as it is earned.
+Under the modified accrual basis of accounting certain revenues cannot be recognized until they are available to liquidate liabilities of the current period.
+Special assessments Clean Water Partnership grants (6,048) (32,388) Governmental funds report Clean Water Partnership projects as expenditures 28,256 Change in Net Assets - Governmental Activities \$ 39,998